October 14, 2000

 I must also ask how you are measuring the temperature.
 Temperatures measured in one location may vary by several degrees from temperatures in a nearby location.
 Low temperatures reported by the news or weather service may vary considerably from the temperatures in your garden.
 If you measured a temperature of 33 degrees or heard it reported on the news, it is very likely that temperatures below freezing existed somewhere in your landscape.
 If your question is based on the observation of frost damage when your thermometer said it didn't freeze, this is probably the explanation.

-Germinating Virginia creeper seeds
+Germinating Virginia Creeper Seeds

 Question: